 2. Define Expectations, Targets, and Performance Measurements

-It won’t be long before you’ll leave the stick on the ground and walk off with no second thought to come back.
+It won’t be long before you’ll leave the stick on the ground and walk off with no second thought about coming back.

 A manager should declare specific targets, goals, and expectations for both behavior and job-related responsibilities for all their employees.